 Adult £8.00 (includes voluntary gift aid donation)

-almost 2 years by Mrs. S.Pratt 5 / 5I would just like to say what a beautiful garden this is.
+about 2 years by Mrs. S.Pratt 5 / 5I would just like to say what a beautiful garden this is.
 It was a most enjoyable time my husband & I spent.
 Also I took some great photos.
 It was a really good programme on BBC 2 this evening on Hidcote.
 Thank you very much

-almost 3 years by Anonymous 3 / 5Was very disappointed.
+about 3 years by Anonymous 3 / 5Was very disappointed.
 Albeit a dry summer, a hose could have been used occasionally, especially the white garden where plants were one removed from dying.
 People are paying to view a garden after all, not a house.
 It would also have been good, if the Trust spent a bit of money on plant signs.
 The giraffes dotted around looked ridiculous and out of place and the so called Rose Walk should be renamed Thistle Plant Walk.
 On a positive note the pigs were a nice touch though and the vegetable plot.
 The new pavillion was lovely and the garden in front of it looked fresh and watered.
 However the further you got from this area, the garden simply looked uncared for, most plants allowed to get far too leggy and weeds everywhere.

 about 3 years by gardenboy 4 / 5delightful, with some weaknesses.
 A must see despite crowds.
 Red border and white room are luxurious, wilderness area at end of vista bucolic whilst rock garden needs considerable attention.

-about 3 years by Anonymous 1 / 5After many years we eventually went to Hidcote but found the whole experiece rather depressing.
+over 3 years by Anonymous 1 / 5After many years we eventually went to Hidcote but found the whole experiece rather depressing.
 The planting schemes were weak, little attention had been made of weeding and the only wow factor for us was astonishment at the brainwashed pilgrims we had to navigate our way around to get back to the car park.
 People have different tastes but most can agree on good quality, unless they are too busy flattering the king on his new clothes!!

 almost 5 years by Bruce Rawlings 5 / 5I have been visiting Hidcote for over 3 years to make a video of this fantastic garden.
 The more you visit it the more you can appreciate Lawrence Johnstone's inspirational design and love of plants.

-almost 5 years by Anonymous 4 / 5My em email@example.com
+about 5 years by Anonymous 4 / 5My em firstname.lastname@example.org

-almost 5 years by Pete 4 / 5Hidcote is one of those gardens my garden loving friends tell me is a masterpiece.
+about 5 years by Pete 4 / 5Hidcote is one of those gardens my garden loving friends tell me is a masterpiece.

 over 6 years by Adam Hodge 4 / 5I heartily respect Mr Martin's opinion about Hidcote, and his analysis of its style is most helpful.